concord-consortium/quantity-playground/README.md

     2. Click the "Run workflow" menu button.
     3. Type in the tag name you want to release for example `v1.2.3`.
 (Note this won't work until the PR has been merged to master)
     4. Click the `Run Workflow` button.

-### Testing in CLUE

-The diagram-view is used in CLUE in the diagram tile, and it can be useful to test changes made in Quantity Playground in CLUE without deploying updates.
-To do so, it's best to use `yalc`.

-1. Install Yalc by running `sudo npm install --global yalc`.
-2. Install Rollup by running `sudo npm install --global rollup`.
-3. In the `diagram-view` folder, run `yalc publish`.
-4. In your `collaborative-learning` directory, run `yalc add @concord-consortium/diagram-view`.

-After you're happy with your changes and have deployed a new version of Quantity Playground, make sure you revert to using the published version by running `yalc remove @concord-consortium/diagram-view` in your `collaborative-learning` directory.

-For more information, see `README.md` in the `diagram-view` directory.

 ### Testing